MojRoid/RESUME/Moj Abubakr - resume.md

 # Personal Projects #
 ---

 List of personal challenges I take on to aid my learning as a developer outside of work commitments.
-These challenges have a set deadline of 1 month from start and finish.
+These challenges have a set deadline of 1 month from start to finish.

 [**Android Things - IoT Weather Display.**](https://github.com/MojRoid/iot-weather) - *An Android Things prototype application that displays live weather using the DarkSky API.
 Originally developed on the Raspberry Pi 3 with the Rainbow HAT.
 Blog post on the project can be found [**here**](https://medium.com/@mojroid/the-quick-and-simple-guide-to-android-things-6592636e772f).*
 [**Will It Rain?**](https://play.google.com/store/apps/details?id=moj.rain) - *"Find out when it will rain near you.
 Get information for every minute of the next hour, or every hour for the next 7 days; Powered by Dark Sky."*